PACER: A Fully Push-forward-based Distributional Reinforcement Learning Algorithm: Related Works

-\textbf{Utility functions in DRL.} Utility functions are commonly employed in DRL algorithms to quantify the satisfaction with an agent's policy.
-Typically, there are two approaches to utilizing utility functions in DRL: (\romannumeral 1) \emph{Reward-reshape} type functions, which reshape individual reward distributions to guide policy \cite{lindenberg2022conjugated}; And (\romannumeral 2) \emph{Risk-measure} type functions, which map the whole cumulative return distribution to a real number to generate risk-sensitive policies \cite{dabney2018implicit}.
-Commonly used utility functions including: mean-variance \cite{prashanth2016variance,prashanth2022risk}, entropic criterions \cite{ma2020dsac,choi2021risk,duan2021distributional}, and distorted expectations \cite{balbas2009properties,chow2015risk,chow2017risk,prashanth2022risk}.
-Albeit the selection of utility functions is highly task related, the effectiveness of leveraging utility functions in DRL algorithms has been demonstrated by various studies \cite{dabney2018implicit,ma2020dsac,choi2021risk,singh2020improving}.
-Among existing utility functions, the Conditional Value at Risk(CVaR) \cite{singh2020improving} is the most widely used one, which belongs to distorted expectation family and is usually adopted to improve the robustness of DRL algorithms.
+In distributional reinforcement learning, the estimated distribution of value function models both the parametric and intrinsic uncertainties \cite{mavrin2019distributional}. \emph{Optimism in the face of uncertainty} \cite{lai1985asymptotically} is one of the fundamental exploration principles that employs parametric uncertainty to promote exploring less understood behaviors and to construct confidence set.
+Numerous studies have attempted to utilize the estimated uncertainty for exploration, such as \cite{mavrin2019distributional,ladosz2022exploration,cho2024pitfall}, and several DRL algorithms distort the learned distribution by \emph{utility functions} to create a risk-averse or risk-seeking decision-making \cite{dabney2018implicit,ma2020dsac,choi2021risk}.
+Typically, there are two approaches to utilizing utility functions in DRL: (\romannumeral 1) \emph{Reward shaping} type functions, which reshape individual reward distributions to guide policy for better exploration \cite{ladosz2022exploration,lindenberg2022conjugated}; (\romannumeral 2) \emph{Risk measure} type functions, which map the whole cumulative return distribution to a real number to generate risk-sensitive policies \cite{dabney2018implicit}.
+Commonly used utility functions including: mean-variance \cite{prashanth2016variance,mavrin2019distributional,prashanth2022risk}, entropic criterions \cite{ma2020dsac,choi2021risk,duan2021distributional}, and distorted expectations \cite{balbas2009properties,chow2015risk,chow2017risk,prashanth2022risk,cho2024pitfall}.
+Albeit the selection of utility functions is highly task related, the effectiveness of leveraging utility functions in DRL algorithms has been demonstrated by various studies \cite{dabney2018implicit,mavrin2019distributional,ma2020dsac,choi2021risk,singh2020improving,cho2024pitfall}.
+Among existing utility functions, the conditional value at risk (CVaR) \cite{singh2020improving} is the most widely used one, which belongs to distorted expectation family and is usually adopted to improve the robustness of DRL algorithms in the presence of risks.